7 Essential Tips For Great Home Appraisal

 1. Property Size & Layout

 Size is a major factor in home appraisals, but it’s not just about the raw square footage.
 A well-designed home with a functional layout can be worth more than a larger home with wasted space.
-Appraisers take into account:
+Residential appraisers take into account:

 • The overall layout and flow of the home — Open-concept designs often appeal to buyers and may be valued higher than homes with outdated, compartmentalized layouts.